The Student Activities Handbook serves as a guide in providing all key information pertaining to Student Organization operations.

 c.
 At the end of major functions, cash in a locked moneybag can be secured in a safe on campus.
 The group must identify an individual who will contact the UVI Security on duty at the function.
 The individual will accompany Security to the safe where Security will open the safe.
 The individual will deposit the locked bag and leave with the key to the bag.
 After a week-end event, the organization must contact security by midday of the Monday following to pick up the bag with money.
 The key and bag are to be returned to the Student Activities Office once the cash has been deposited at Accounting.
 The University will not be responsible for money left in the safe.

 d.
 Student groups wishing to approach vendors and businesses in the community for contributions of any sort must complete the necessary request for external support.
-A list of these vendors and businesses must be submitted with the form.
-This request is submitted to the Dean of Student Affairs in the Gordon House, located above the main laundry and Health Services before being submitted to Institutional Advancement.
+As a result of the univeristy's solicitation policy, a list of these prosepctive vendors and businesses must be submitted with the form.
+This request is submitted to the Director of Student Activities for further processing in the office of Institutional Advancement.
 For more information contact; Mitchell Neaves at 693-1046.

 Chart of accounts commonly used by groups and organizations